 Parade of Trees

 The Parade of Trees is a display of decorated faux trees and wreaths which are created and donated by local businesses, organizations and families.
 Have some fun, meet new people and make a difference in the community!
 People from all over the North Shore attend this event and look forward to viewing these creative works of art and enjoy the talent of local entertainers.
-Proceeds from the raffle will support the Danvers Historical Society’s education mission.
+Proceeds from the raffle will support the Danvers Historical Society’s education and preservation mission.
 From grade school curriculum through advanced internships to a speaker series, the Danvers Historical Society provides programs directed to the widest possible audience.

 If you are unable to commit to a decorated tree or wreath this year, please consider sponsoring an event during the week, purchasing ad space, and/or donating gift certificates that we may add to other trees or wreaths and advertise your business for you!
 Any donation is much appreciated and no donation is too small.
 Contact us to participate: 978-777-1666 or email@example.com .

 What could be more Americana than hot dogs, root beer floats, vintage baseball and classic rock rock’n’roll?
 Enjoy a fun summer evening on the picturesque grounds of historic Glen Magna Farms.
 Snacks and drinks will be sold.
 Bring your lawn chair or blanket and spend time listening to live music on Endicott mansion’s veranda and playing lawn games.

 The Historical Society’s annual Art Slam is held in late September.
 Area artisans and performers are encourage to exhibit their works and share a wise range of talent.
 A small donation per adult is gratefully appreciated.

 Weddings and Private Events